Home Programming Git and GitHub Best Practices for Professional Developers

 run: npx tsc --noEmit

-When linting, formatting, and type-checking are handled by CI, reviewers can skip “you’re missing a semicolon” comments and focus on what actually matters.
+When linting, formatting, and type checking are handled by CI, reviewers can omit “missing semicolon” comments and focus on substantive issues.

 GitHub Actions and CI/CD Integration

 GitHub Actions has become the de facto CI/CD platform for projects hosted on GitHub.
 It integrates seamlessly with pull requests, branch protection rules, and the wider GitHub ecosystem.
-Understanding how to leverage Actions effectively is a core professional skill.
+Effective use of Actions is a core professional skill.

 Anatomy of a GitHub Actions Workflow

 A workflow is defined in a YAML file under .github/workflows/.
-Here’s a production-ready example for a Python project — the kind you might use when building a FastAPI application:
+The following is a production-ready example for a Python project of the kind one might use when building a FastAPI application.

 # .github/workflows/ci.yml